marafathussain/ML_book_easy/chapters/chapter2.md

 Understanding why data is missing helps you decide how to handle it:

 1. **Missing Completely at Random (MCAR)**: The probability of being missing is the same for all observations.
-Example: A batch of samples was lost due to freezer malfunction—unrelated to any biological or technical factors.
+Example: A batch of samples was lost due to a freezer malfunction—unrelated to any biological or technical factors.

 2. **Missing at Random (MAR)**: The probability of being missing is related to other observed variables but not the missing value itself.
 Example: Older patients were less likely to have certain tests performed, but among patients of the same age, missingness is random.

 3. **Missing Not at Random (MNAR)**: The probability of being missing is related to the unobserved value itself.
-Example: Gene expression below detection limit is missing precisely because it's low.
+Example: Gene expression below the detection limit is missing precisely because it is low.
 This is the most problematic type.

 **Example in RNA-seq data:**